NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 > default administrative account `fsxadmin` has its password managed by an AWS secret with
 > a password rotating function.
 Since Harvest does not support using AWS secrets, you will either need to
 > disable the rotation function of the AWS secret (not recommended) or be prepared to update the
 > password in the Harvest configuration when the password changes.
-There are also instructions on how
+There are instructions on how
 > to change the password that Harvest uses in the "Notes" section below.

 Here are the commands to run to install Harvest if you have set all the values in a `values.yaml` file: